DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world4.md

 "No one is going to eat.
 Just look, no one suspects you, Rinne."

-Although Rinne glares at coming guests, they don't really notice her gazes.
+Although Rinne glares at coming guests, they don't really notice her glares.

 "Told you, if you hide wings and ears, it will be all right."

 Right now Rinne looks just like lovely human girl.
-Thanks to elven blood, she beautiful girl with transparent like white skin.
+Thanks to elven blood, she was beautiful girl with transparent like white skin.
 As a matter of fact, being hugged by her in public is actually making him embarrassed.

 "...Rinne, I'd like you to not cling so much to my arm.
 We're really standing out."